qtumproject/documents/en/Qtum-on-Raspberry-Pi/README.md

 ## Changing default password

+**PLEASE NOTE: you will only really need to do this if you're using a "clean" raspbian image; you won't need to do this if you're using a Stakebox or the official Qtum Raspbian**

 This option is recommended for security reasons, the default password on the pi is well known, it's highly recommended to change it upon first login.

 To change just type: `passwd`